The Ultimate Guide to Retiring in Portugal: Everything You Need to Know

 Step 1: Find Your Ideal Property

-Begin your property search by exploring online listings (websites such as Kippertree are great resources, along with local real estate agent sites), collaborating with a trusted real estate agent, or attending property fairs and exhibitions.
+Begin your property search by exploring online listings, collaborating with a trusted real estate agent, or attending property fairs and exhibitions.
 Portugal offers a diverse range of properties, from beachfront villas in the Algarve to city apartments in Lisbon and charming country houses in the central regions.

 Step 2: Engage a Knowledgeable Lawyer